innovationgarage/AnnualDigest/generator/RenderToVideo/README.md

     Usage:
     RenderToVideo.exe input_powerpoint.pptx output_video.mp4

-By default generates a High bitrate 4K 45 FPS video (hardcoded).
+By default generates a high bitrate (100% quality) 4K 45 FPS video (hardcoded).
 It seems the PowerPoint renderer is quite buggy when using non standard parameters.
 For example, testing different framerates:

 | FPS | Results |
 |-----|---------|